fun-redoc/AoC2024/README.md

 ##### Observations:
 + lost a bunch of time not knowing how my own `split_into_lines` method works

++ I again entered a wrong path following the first Idea I had.
+Maybe I should think more out of the box. in this case e.g. on order = sorting.

+# Thats it for today, I wish you a peaceful advent and happy coding.

 ## Copyrights and Credits
 + [SAP](https://www.sap.de/), miniSAP, SAP NW, SAP Netweaver, ADT, SE80, SAPGUI, bsp,  [ABAP](https://community.sap.com/topics/abap) etc. blong to SAP Company